Halo-Lab/eleventy-packages/packages/eleventy-plugin-pwa-icons/README.md

 Default path for manifest output - _your_build_directory/manifest.json_.

+## Caching

+The plugin caches generated icons to reduce CPU loading.
+The name of a cache folder is `.icons`.
+It should be committed to a Git/SVN to avoid unnecessary icons generation.

 That is all 👐 The plugin will do a remaining dirty job by itself.

 ## Word from author